The-Alec-of-A/Final-GameCPS293/devlog.md

 - kill zone added
 - boss area added but not yet fully implemented
 - rng arrows and numbers assigned to random arrows show up on player screen
-- progress bar that represents the multi-attack's charging status works
+- player input matching arrow sequence works and correct combinations updates the progress bar that represents the multi-attack's charging status